rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 administration dashboard.
 They may be created and assigned through ReQL commands and scripts.

-RethinkDB keeps an internal directory tracking the physical state of the
+RethinkDB keeps an internal directory tracking the current state of the
 cluster: how many servers are accessible, what data is currently stored on each server, etc. The data structures that keep track of the directory are automatically updated when the cluster changes.
 For